Disabled Pool Access

 DISABLED POOL ACCESS

-Swim Meets.
-Because association residents are allowed to invite guests without triggering "public accommodation" ADA rules, does that apply to "guest" swim teams?
-Some argue that a swimming competition event in the association's pool is private because only invited guests can attend the event.
+When ADA Compliance is Required.
+If an association rents its pool facilities to the public, such as for weddings or parties, it will need accessible access at least for the duration of the event.
+That can be accomplished with a portable chair lift.
+If guests are not using the pool, other facilities, such as bathrooms, may need to be modified to ensure handicap access under other provisions of Title III.
+If an association rents its facilities to members only, ADA requirements do not apply.
+Because association residents are allowed to invite guests without triggering "public accommodation" ADA rules, does that apply to "guest" swim teams as well?
+Some argue that a swimming competition in the association's pool is private because only guests may attend.
 The general public is not invited.
-A counter-argument can be made that swim meets are "public" events because those attending the event (swimmers, coaches, family members and other spectators) are not all known to members of the association--many or most of them are strangers.
+A counterargument can be made that swim meets are "public" events because those attending (swimmers, coaches, family members, and other spectators) are not all known to members of the association — many or most of them are strangers.
 The public event argument is much stronger if attendees are charged a fee.
 (Carolyn v.
-Orange Park.)
-A case that addresses the issue of public versus non-public facilities is Jankey v.
+Orange Park) A case addressing the distinction between public and non-public facilities is Jankey v.
 Twentieth Century Fox.

 ASSISTANCE: Associations needing legal assistance can contact us.
-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.
+To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.

 Adams Stirling PLC